qlik-oss/core-website/docs/services/qix-engine/script_syntax/14_Inter-record_functions.md

 | -------- | ----------- |
 | expr     | The expression or field containing the data to be measured. <p>The expression can contain nested
 **previous()** functions in order to access records further back.
-Data are fetched directly from the input source, making it possible to refer also to fields that have not been loaded into Qlik Sense, that is,even if they have not been stored in its associative database.|
+Data are fetched directly from the input source, making it possible to refer also to fields that have not been loaded, that is,even if they have not been stored in its associative database.|

 In the first record of an internal table, the function returns NULL.